 Highland Park Shooting: When Scanner Access Saved Lives

-During one of the deadliest mass shootings in recent American history, open police scanner access provided real-time information that helped civilians take cover, avoid active danger zones, and locate loved ones—proving why public access to police communications can be a matter of life and death.
+During one of the deadliest mass shootings in recent American history, open police scanner access gave civilians real-time information that helped them take cover, avoid the active shooter's path, and find loved ones.
+It also showed, in the starkest possible terms, what police encryption would have cost.

 On July 4, 2022, during Highland Park's Independence Day parade, a gunman opened fire from a rooftop, killing seven people and wounding dozens more.
-As chaos erupted, official communication channels were overwhelmed.
+Official communication channels were overwhelmed.
 Emergency alerts lagged.
-Social media filled with rumors and misinformation.
+Social media filled with conflicting rumors.

-But one source provided accurate, real-time information that saved lives: open police scanner access.
+One source had accurate, real-time information: open police scanner access.

-- Immediate situational awareness: People monitoring police scanners knew about the active shooter within seconds—long before official alerts went out.
+- People monitoring police scanners knew about the active shooter within seconds — long before official alerts went out.

-- Avoiding danger zones: Real-time police communications helped civilians understand where the shooter was, where police were searching, and which areas to avoid.
+- Real-time police communications helped civilians understand where the shooter was, where police were searching, and which areas to avoid.

-- Finding loved ones: Families used scanner information to locate relatives who were separated during the chaos and understand which areas were safe.
+- Families used scanner information to locate relatives separated during the chaos and understand which areas were safe.

-- Media coordination: Journalists monitoring scanners provided accurate public updates, countering rumors and reducing panic.
+- Journalists monitoring scanners provided accurate public updates, countering rumors and reducing panic.

-- Reducing 911 overload: People with scanner access didn't need to call 911 for information, leaving lines open for actual emergencies.
+- People with scanner access didn't need to call 911 for information, leaving lines open for actual emergencies.

 In active shooter situations, seconds matter.
-The difference between taking cover and being exposed.
-Between running toward danger and away from it.
-Between finding a loved one and hours of agonizing uncertainty.
+The difference between cover and exposure, between running toward danger and away from it, between finding a family member and hours of not knowing.

-Highland Park's police department had not encrypted their radio communications.
-This meant:
+Highland Park's police department had not encrypted their radio.
+That meant:

 - News media could broadcast live updates based on real police activity